hashicorp/terraform-provider-aws/website/docs/d/lex_bot.html.markdown

 ## Attribute Reference

-The following attributes are exported.
+This data source exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the bot.
 * `checksum` - Checksum of the bot used to identify a specific revision of the bot's `$LATEST` version.